zixipay/zixipay.github.io/merchant.md

 * ```Category``` is the most relevant business category the website fits in.
 * ```IPN Callback URL``` needs to be set only if a callback payment notification is required for each payment.
 If left empty, no callback will be done.
 * ```IPN callback hash key``` is the key to be used to sign the payment callback with ```HMAC-SHA256```.
 If left empty, callback will not be signed.
-* ```Automatic exchange to USDZ``` if enabled, all incoming payments in other currencies will be automatically exchanged to and deposited in USDZ. **This option completely secures the merchant from crypto price fluctuation.**
+* ```Automatic exchange to USDZ``` if enabled, all incoming payments in other currencies will be automatically exchanged to and deposited in USDZ. **This option completely protects the merchant from crypto price fluctuation.**

 ## API Endpoints